JustinLove/onelife-client-patches/README.md

 - server/firstNames.txt
 - server/lastNames.txt

+### fix-mushroom-death

+Reset the sprite remap if you die while high.
+See [OneLife/#163](https://github.com/jasonrohrer/OneLife/issues/163)

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.